back-to/liveproxy/docs/url.rst

 Base64
 ------

-  The URL build was simplified, the normal Streamlink command can be used after it was base64 encoded.
+  The LiveProxy URL build was simplified, the `STREAMLINK-COMMANDS` part must be replaced with your Streamlink commands after they got base64 encoded.

-  Basic URL, the `STREAMLINK-COMMANDS` must be replaced with your command.

   ::